nuxeo/nuxeo/nuxeo-distribution-resources/src/main/resources/doc/README.txt

 This release contains code developed by the Nuxeo Team, the Leroy Merlin team and Jean-Marc from Chalmers University in Goteborg.
-Many more people have suggested improvement, spotted issues or contributed patches.
+Many more people have suggested improvements, spotted issues or contributed patches.

 The following translations are contributions from the community: